ffalt/mah/README.md

 #### Android

-Why you see a warning: Google blocks apps to be installed from unknown sources by default.
+Why you see a warning: Android blocks installation from unknown sources by default.

 To install apps from unknown sources on an Android device, go to Settings, then Security or Apps, and enable the option for Unknown Sources.
 This allows you to install apps from outside the Google Play Store.

-You need to know which processor family your device is running on.
-If you don't know, you can download all apk versions and safely try them out.
+You need to know which processor architecture your device uses.
+If you don't know, you can safely try the APK variants.
-Chances are it is `arm64` as it is the most used in current phones, so you can download `android-mah-x_y_z-arm64.apk` first, then `arm`, then `x86_64`, then `x86`.
+Most modern phones are `arm64`, so try `android-mah-x_y_z-arm64.apk` first, then `arm`, then `x86_64`, then `x86`.

 ## Development

 ### Build Config

-The default game name is "Mah Jong", to change it
+The default game name is "Mah Jong".
+To change it:

-* copy file `custom-build-config.json.dist` to `custom-build-config.json`
+* Copy the file `custom-build-config.json.dist` to `custom-build-config.json`
-* edit the name in `custom-build-config.json` to your desired app name
+* Edit the name in `custom-build-config.json` to your desired app name

 ### Development server